radhofan/gluetest/README.md

 # Commons CSV
 mvn -f commons-csv/pom.xml test -Drat.skip
 ```
+> [!NOTE]
-> NOTE: This step requires maven to be installed.
+> This step requires maven to be installed.
 If maven is not installed, see [their web page](https://maven.apache.org/install.html) for installation instructions.

 ### Running the translated Python Tests

-In order to run the python tests, `pytest` and is needed and can be installed with the following command:
+In order to run the python tests, `pytest` is needed and can be installed with the following command:
 ```bash
 python -m pip install pytest
 ```